atomjump/atomjumpcom-content-only/private-room-terms.md

 We therefore keep a ‘spare key’ to your property (i.e. the password), and selected staff within our organization have a right to use this key when appropriate.
 However, like a good landlord, we won’t call on this spare key without giving you some prior warning, or if there is a solid legal reason to do so.
 For example, if we’ve been handed a court order to investigate your communications.

-But, to ensure that you are not misusing our service, we will carry out some spot checks, after:
+But, to ensure that you are not misusing our service, we may carry out some spot checks, after the first:

 * 1 week
-* 1 month
-* 3 months
+* 2 months
 * 12 months

 1 week prior to each spot check, we will give you a reminder of the upcoming check by email.
 On the day of the spot check, one of our staff will then open the forum, and do a visual check on the messages.
 If there are any serious issues with the content, we reserve the right to reset the group password at this point, and lock you out of the forum.
 Note: We would then also cancel any of your future payments.